-The Temperature Monitoring of Yukon River Chinook Salmon Spawning and Migration Habitats in Canada Program (the Program) received funding from the Yukon River Panel's Restoration and Enhancement Fund (the Fund) in 2013 through 2017.
-The Program built on annual projects conducted by the Alaska Department of Fish and Game (ADF&G) beginning in mid-summer 2011 and ending in 2012.
+The Temperature Monitoring of Yukon River Chinook Salmon Spawning and Migration Habitats in Canada Program (the Program) received funding from the Yukon River Panel's Restoration and Enhancement Fund (the Fund).
+The Program built on annual projects conducted by the Alaska Department of Fish and Game (ADF&G) in 2011 and 2012 (Leba, 2011 & 2012.
 The author implemented the Yukon component of the ADF&G projects, supplied loggers to start the project and thereafter set companion loggers to ensure that data collected would be available to citizens of the Yukon.

 The Program Goal is to develop a robust baseline range of water temperatures of selected Yukon River Chinook Salmon spawning and migration habitats in Canada.
-In 2017 the objectives of the Project were:
+In 2018 the objectives of the Project were: